tina-friedrich/arc-user-guide/docs/source/slurm-faq.rst

   sbatch submit.sh

+You can use the ``--test-only`` flag to sbatch to validate a submit script, and to get an idea of when the job will run if submitted now.

 To check the status of a batch job use the command ``squeue``.
 If you know the job ID, ie. 12345 then use the command::

   squeue -j 12345